SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 **When?**: If you're using `otelcol` as the metrics metadata provider already.

-Run the following command to manually delete StatefulSets in helm chart v2 before upgrade:
+Run the following command to manually delete otelcol StatefulSets:

   ```
   kubectl delete sts --namespace=${NAMESPACE} --cascade=orphan -lapp=${HELM_RELEASE_NAME}-sumologic-otelcol-metrics
   ```

+The reason this is necessary is that the Service name for this StatefulSet has changed, and Kubernetes forbids modification of this value on existing StatefulSets.

 #### Additional Service Monitors